24zuli/Machine_Learning/Concepts/Introduction.md

 Machine Learning(ML)🚀🤖

-What is ML:-
+What is ML:

 -> It enable computers to learn from the data and take decisions like humans or make predictions without any explicit program.

 Types of ML:-

 1) Supervised Learning
 2) Unsupervised Learning
 3) Reinforcement Learning

 1) Supervised Learning:-

 -> Models can predict the answers after seeing a lots of data with the correct answer.

 There are two categories of Supervised Learning..

 i) Regression:-

 -> Regression is used to understand the relationship between dependent and independent variables.
 -> Predicts the continuos numerical values.

-Regression Algorithms:
+-> Regression Algorithms:
 - Linear Regression
 - Ridge Regression
 - Lasso Regression